Quantum-Optics-LKB/xp2nlse-ml/README.md

 Here the transforms where applied on all the images.

-The combined version of the images has a 10% change of affecting the images.
+The combined version of the modification has a 10% change of affecting the images.

 #### Density
 ![Density](img/all_density.gif)